QiangLong2017/QiangLong2017/README.md

-- 👋 Hi, I’m @QiangLong2017
+- 👋 Hi, we are a team in SouthWest University of Science and Technology (SWUST), Mianyang China.
-- 👀 I’m interested in optimization and machine learning
+- 👀 Our research focus on optimization and machine learning.
-- 🌱 I’m currently learning deep reinforcement learning
+- 🌱 We are currently working on deep reinforcement learning and its application.
-- 💞️ I’m looking to collaborate on deep reinforcement learning
+- 💞️ We are looking forward to collaborate with you on any related topics.
 - 📫 How to reach me 27131375@qq.com

 <!---